 How do ADA Title II and Title III Differ?

-Title II and Title III approach architectural barrier removal differently to protect individuals with disabilities from discrimination.
+Both Title II and III approach architectural barrier removal differently to protect individuals with disabilities.

 Title II and Title III of the Americans with Disabilities Act have much in common.
 Both address provisions for equal access in the built environment.
 They require that new facilities and altered spaces comply with the ADA Standards for Accessible Design.
 Together, ADA Title II and Title III cover enterprises in the public and private sectors.
 But their fundamental approaches to accessibility compliance differ regarding removal of architectural barriers.